 What can I do about it?

 In one study it was found that amongst women trying to lose weight, those who followed an exercise/nutrition plan tailored to their menstrual cycle lost more weight than the ones who just restricted calories.
 For best performance, you need to pay attention to the timing of nutrition and hydration, particularly in the high hormone phase.
-Stacy Sims recommends 10 to 15g of protein and 40g carbs at this time before any workout lasting longer than 90 minutes, and after sessions.
-Also hydrating well, and preloading before long, harder races with salt would be beneficial.
+Stacy Sims recommends 10 to 15g of protein and 40g carbs at this time before any workout lasting longer than 90 minutes, and after sessions pay attention to replacing protein within 30 minutes ideally 20-30g protein with a higher leucine content (whey powder/dairy).
+Also making sure you are hydrating well, and preloading before long, harder races with salt would be beneficial.
 During the high hormone phase your blood plasma volume is lower, which is why those hard sessions feel more challenging.
 Your blood is essentially thicker which makes it harder to get oxygen to your muscles, and as your core temperature is increased you will feel the heat more, and therefore need to ensure that you hydrate and keep cool, especially in hot weather.

 I’m looking forward to seeing future research in this area, as more women take part in endurance sports, and become interested in making their training more effective.
 Watch this space!

-I use the Fitr app with my female athletes to better inform their training and recovery, check my plans here
+I use the Fitr app with my female athletes to better inform their training and recovery.
+Make your training count by signing up for coaching with me check my plans here